The Wake Forest EMS and Disaster Fellowship is fully accredited as of April, 2016.

 Wake Forest University School of Medicine enjoys a fully accredited emergency medicine residency that began in 1974.
 Following this rich heritage, as one of the founding programs in the United States, the Department of Emergency Medicine is proud to offer an EMS Fellowship Program.
-The program operates within the parameters set forth by the ACGME and is seeking ACGME accreditation.
-The program 's goal is to prepare the fellow for success in directing EMS agencies, expanding the knowledge base in pre-hospital care and to successfully pass the EMS Subspecialty Board exam when available.
+The program 's goal is to prepare the fellow for success in directing EMS agencies and to expand the knowledge base in pre-hospital care.

 The EMS Fellowship is a university-based program located in Winston-Salem, NC at the Wake Forest Baptist Medical Center (WFBMC) .
 WFBMC is an 830-bed tertiary care facility with an ACS verified level 1 adult trauma and ABA verified burn center.
 WFBMC serves also as North Carolina's only pediatric level 1 trauma center, part of the 160-bed Brenner's Children's Hospital.
 The emergency department has an annual volume of > 100,000 visits and is separated into Adult, Pediatric and Clinical Decision Unit sections.